 Text and image embeddings

-This guide shows how you can create text and image embeddings using the Marengo video understanding model.
-For a list of available versions, complete specifications and input requirements for each version, see the Marengo page.
+This guide shows how to create a combined embedding from up to 10 images with optional text using the Marengo video understanding model.
+For a list of available versions, complete specifications, and input requirements, see the Marengo page.

 The Marengo video understanding model generates embeddings for all modalities in the same latent space.
 This shared space enables any-to-any searches across different types of content.